foxkit-us/supergameherm/doc/platform.rst

 Mac OS X
 ********

-SDL 2 has not been tested.  libcaca does not work.
+SDL 2 has not been tested.  libcaca has endianness issues on PowerPC, and has not been tested on Intel Macs.

 *****